CWAIPC/CWAIPC_Internet_Appendix/README.md

 # Internet Appendix

-**Paper:** Displacement vs. Augmentation: Evidence from AI-Driven Innovation

-**Authors:** Joanna Wang, Zed

----

-The internet appendix for this paper will be linked here once the PDF is available.
+Chen, M.A. and Wang, J. (2026).
+Displacement Versus Augmentation: The Effects of AI on Employment Dynamics and Firm Value.
+Working paper.
+Available at SSRN: https://ssrn.com/abstract=5246388

 <!-- PDF_LINK_PLACEHOLDER -->

 ---

-*This repository is private and intended for co-author and referee access only.*
+*This repository is private only at this time.*